ruskiar/AeriesDataValidation/README.md

 # Aeries Data Validations
-List of Data validations for the Aeries SIS
+List of Data validations for the Aeries SIS.
+Some district specific code numberings or namings might need to be changed in order to work properly.

 ## Validation Group:  ADSBully